 - a.
-LGs to facilitate enactment and implementation of bye-laws and ordinances to enforce the policy on the official primary school entry age of 6 years. - b.
+LGs to enact bye-laws and ordinances to enforce the policy on the official primary school entry age of 6 years. - b.
 LGs and the schools to sensitize parents/guardians on the above policy. - c.
 LGs to institute local verification strategies within communities aimed at identifying children that should be in school but are not.
 Such communities can then be targeted for sensitization. - d.
 LGs to involve political and opinion leaders in advocacy campaigns to mobilise communities on their role towards school feeding, HIV/AIDS, negative social cultural norms and practices, environmental issues, child protection issues.
 Parents /guardians are required to provide lunch for their children.
 Lack of lunch is one of the leading causes of school dropout and poor performance at school. - e.
 Enlist greater involvement of parents to participate in monitoring and assessing school performance and accountability: to be concerned about absenteeism of pupils/students, head teachers and teachers; mobilize parents to attend school Open Days, Class Open Days and other functions in schools. - f.
-All LGs, but especially LGs whose students perform, on average, lower than the national average performance (see the performance league table in the Annex 4, are required to budget for activities geared towards improving student performance such as: - Organizing refresher seminars for teachers to improve teaching methods and adherence to approved curricula. - Supplementing procurement of MoES recommended scholastic materials to underserved schools. - Support underperforming schools to develop and implement school improvement plans focusing on student and teacher performance. - Provide training support to strengthen SMC's capacity to execute their oversight roles and responsibilities in school management. - School inspections (Output 078402).
+All LGs, but especially LGs whose students perform, on average, lower than the national average performance (see the performance league table in the Subannex 4, are required to budget for activities geared towards improving student performance such as: - Organizing refresher seminars for teachers to improve teaching methods and adherence to approved curricula. - Supplementing procurement of MoES recommended scholastic materials to underserved schools. - Support underperforming schools to develop and implement school improvement plans focusing on student and teacher performance. - Provide training support to strengthen SMC's capacity to execute their oversight roles and responsibilities in school management. - 2) School inspections (Output 078402).
 The DEO/MEO is responsible for inspection of schools in accordance with good practices and guidelines determined by the MoES in the Handbook for School Inspection, 2006 Ministry of Education and Sports.
 This includes: - a.
-Ensuring a minimum of one (1) inspections per school (both government and private) per term and inspection reports produced in line with guidelines and Handbook for school inspection issued by MoES (Handbook for School Inspection, 2006 Ministry of Education and Sports). - b.
+Ensuring a minimum of two (2) inspections per school (both government and private) per term and inspection reports produced in line with guidelines and Handbook for school inspection issued by MoES (Handbook for School Inspection, 2006 Ministry of Education and Sports). - b.
 Hold departmental meetings to analyze inspection reports and agree corrective actions. - c.
 Hold meetings with school head teachers to discuss school inspection reports and use these reports to provide recommendation for corrective action(s). - d.
-Support school head teachers to prepare action plans/school improvement plans to address identified areas of weakness. - e.
-Conducting follow up visits to check whether corrective action(s) have been implemented. - f.
-Submission of school inspection reports to the Directorate of Education Standards (DES). - g.
+Follow up visits to check whether corrective action(s) have been implemented. - e.
+Submission of school inspection reports to the Directorate of Education Standards (DES). - f.
 Recommend interventions for special needs learners.

-Given the shortage of school Inspectors across LGs, DEOs/MEOs are required to make use of the Associate Assessor Model (AAM) to supplement their staff strength for this function.
+Given the shortage of school Inspectors across LGs, DEOs/MEOs are encouraged to make use of the Associate Assessor Model (AAM) to supplement their staff strength for this function.
 LGs can draw on the pool of retired teachers who underwent inspection training recently under the World Bank funded Global Partnership for Education program (approximately 10-15 per LG except for new LGs), achieve the requisite inspection targets within the available resources (See Guidelines on Associate Assessor Model issued by MoES).